zzerexx/scripts/aimblox gui.md

 Custom Mods - Apply any weapon mod with any value

 ### Stages
-Aimbot Targets - Moves your mouse to the targets
+Aim Assist - Moves your mouse to the targets
-Strength - How strong the aimbot is
+Strength - How strong the aim assist is
-Require ADS - Determines whether it requires ADS to aimbot
+Require ADS - Determines whether it requires ADS to use aim assist

 ### Player
 WalkSpeed - Changes your character's movement speed